How To Configure gMSA in AD Connector for ISC

 • Run the Install-ADServiceAccount account command

-• Add this account as a local Administrator to the machine running IQService so that it can start the service
+• Add the account as a local Administrator to the machine running IQService so that it can start the service

-• Run the Set-ADServiceAccount for it to allow to retrieve the password
+• Run the Set-ADServiceAccount for it to allow to retrieve its own password

 • On the IQService service goto properties -> Log On -> Change this to use the gMSA account and click on OK.
 You can follow my guide on how to install IQService as well from scratch if you need.